 Fears Can Strike—and Vanish—Like Lightning: How Hypnosis Works with Fear

-Your subconscious has used certain tactics in order to develop a fear.
+Your unconscious has used certain tactics in order to develop a fear.
 Hypnosis uses the same tactics to resolve it.
 Many people believe that, because they’ve suffered from a phobia for so long (in some instances, since early childhood), it will be difficult to break free of it.
 Take into consideration, however, how quickly that initial fear developed in the first place.
 In only a few minutes your perception changed dramatically, demonstrating that a person is not only capable of learning after only one experience, but also that this experience can occur very quickly.
 It is this exact principle that hypnotherapy employs to reverse the process.
 S.A. had been terrified of cockroaches for as long as he could remember, but after hypnotherapy at The Morpheus Clinic, he witnessed a dramatic improvement.

-Your mind is made up of your conscious and subconscious.
+Your mind is made up of your conscious and unconscious.
 Your conscious mind is responsible for what you are aware of doing, such as playing chess or deciding on what to wear to work.
-Your subconscious mind is responsible for what you do without thinking, such as locking the door of your apartment when you leave, and then not remembering if you actually did lock it because your conscious mind was not engaged in the act.
+Your unconscious mind is responsible for what you do without thinking, such as locking the door of your apartment when you leave, and then not remembering if you actually did lock it because your conscious mind was not engaged in the act.

-Using deep relaxation techniques, hypnosis gains access to your subconscious mind and is able to uncover the root of your phobia.
+Using deep relaxation techniques, hypnosis gains access to your unconscious mind and is able to uncover the root of your phobia.
 Your phobia can then be altered using motivational suggestions.
 It is important to remember that hypnosis is not “mind control.”
 Although you are completely relaxed in a state of hypnosis, you remain aware of your surroundings the entire time.
 You hear and understand everything that the hypnotherapist says just as if you had been having the conversation in any other setting.
 This means that it is impossible for hypnotherapists to “plant” ideas that you do not want or know in your head, because you hear and understand everything they say.